 4. Find Local and National News

-While you want to avoid the fake new epidemic, Facebook is a good resource for connecting to the news sources you trust and follow.
-Even local media companies, including newspapers and radio stations, have Facebook pages where they post breaking news, feature stories and other content.
+While you want to avoid the fake news epidemic, Facebook is a good resource for connecting to the news sources you trust and follow., Even local media companies, including newspapers and radio stations, have Facebook pages where they post breaking news, feature stories, and other content.
 You can stay up to date with local, state, national, and international news by “Liking” and “Following” reputable news sources.

 “Facebook for Seniors.”
 SeniorAdvisor.com blog.
 Accessed online at https://www.senioradvisor.com/blog/2014/10/top-three-facebook-hacks-every-senior-needs-to-know/